moabk/swapdex-core/README.md

  * Start sdx in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the wanchain network, which is very CPU intensive.
-   This too is optional and if you leave it out you can always attach to an already running gwan instance with `gwan attach`.
+   This too is optional and if you leave it out you can always attach to an already running sdx instance with `gwan attach`.

 ### Full node on the wanchain test network